Variable Compensation: A Comprehensive Guide

 5. Rewarding High Performers: It rewards high-performing employees.

-6. Encourages Goal Alignment: It encourages employees to align their goals with the company’s objectives.
+6. Encourages Goal Alignment: It enables employees to align their goals with the company’s objectives.

-7. Attract Talent: It can attract top talent who are confident in their abilities.
+7. Attract Talent: It can attract top talent confident in their abilities.

 8. Retain Talent: It can help retain high-performing employees.